Arizona judge: State can enforce near-total abortion ban

 Johnson, the judge, said Planned Parenthood was free to file a new challenge.
 But with Arizona’s tough abortion laws and all seven Supreme Court justices appointed by Republicans, the chances of success appear slim.

-What’s allowed in each state has shifted as legislatures and courts have acted.
-Before Friday’s ruling, bans on abortion at any point in pregnancy are in place in 12 Republican-led states,
+What’s allowed in each state has shifted as legislatures and courts have acted since Roe was overturned.
+Before Friday’s ruling, bans on abortion at any point in pregnancy were in place in 12 Republican-led states.

 In another state, Wisconsin, clinics have stopped providing abortions amid litigation over whether an 1849 ban is in effect.
-Georgia bans abortions once fetal cardiac activity and be detected and Florida and Utah have bans that kick in after 15 and 18 weeks gestation, respectively.
+Georgia bans abortions once fetal cardiac activity can be detected.
+Florida and Utah have bans that kick in after 15 and 18 weeks gestation, respectively.

 The ruling came a day before a new Arizona law banning abortions after 15 weeks of pregnancy takes effect.
-The law passed by the Republican-controlled Legislature and signed by GOP Gov. Doug Ducey in March was enacted in hopes that the U.S. Supreme Court would pare back limits on abortion regulations.
-It mirrored a Mississippi law that the high court was considering at the time that cut about nine weeks off the previous threshold.
+Signed by Ducey in March, the law was enacted in hopes that the Supreme Court would pare back limits on abortion regulations.
+Instead, it overturned Roe.

 Ducey has argued that the new law he signed takes precedence over the pre-statehood law, but he did not send his attorneys to argue that before Johnson.

-The old law was first enacted as part of the set of laws known as the “Howell Code” adopted by 1st Arizona Territorial Legislature in 1864.
+The old law was first enacted among a set of laws known as the “Howell Code” adopted by 1st Arizona Territorial Legislature in 1864.
+Arizona clinics have been performing about 13,000 abortions a year.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.